up-to-you/dev_notes/multithreading/context-switch.md

    * `User stack` is used during normal user Application execution and is allocated in `user mode` virtual address space. `User stack` holds local variables, function arguments, frame pointer, function return address, etc.
    * `Kernel stack` is used during `Context Switch` in `kernel mode` and is allocated in `kernel mode` address space. `Kernel stack` is intended for saving current values from CPU registers (that is, storing current CPU execution state).

    `User` and `Kernel` stacks are separated for the same security and stability reasons as `mode`'s address spaces.
    So, the first step that the operating system takes is switching between `User mode` to `Kernel mode`.
 2. In `Kernel mode` OS saves values from CPU registers (Program Counter, Stack Pointer, etc.) to Thread's `Kernel stack` and Thread Control Block (`TCB`).
 Actually, when Thread crosses into `Kernel mode` the `Kernel Stack` for this Thread is empty, since every time Thread goes back from `Kernel mode` to `User mode` the `Kernel Stack` get cleaned.
-3. On the top of the `Kernel stack` there is so-called "interrupt" frame in which the value of `User mode` Stack Pointer is stored.
+3. On the top of the `Kernel stack` there is so-called "interrupt" stack frame in which the value of `User mode` Stack Pointer is stored.
 This allows the Thread to store the point of user's execution state when it comes back from `Kernel mode` to `User mode`.
+The figure below depicts the state of stack parts at this point.
 4.

 // OS Kernel saves `Thread Context` that consists of data stored on CPU registers into the dedicated place in memory (kernel stack).